haka-security/haka/doc/user/tutorial/dissector/dissector.rst

         name = 'smtp'
     }

-We select a :haka:class:`tcp_connection.helper.TcpFlowDissector` type since smtp communications are over Tcp and flow-based (i.e. multiple packets are exchanged during a smtp session).
+We select a :haka:class:`tcp_connection.helper.TcpFlowDissector` type since smtp communications are flow-based (i.e. multiple packets are exchanged during a smtp session).

 Initializing the dissector
 ^^^^^^^^^^^^^^^^^^^^^^^^^^